Instructions & Forms for a Default Divorce without Children

-- Make 1 copy of the Statement of Inability to Afford Payment of Court Courts if you are asking the court to waive court costs.
+- Make 2 copies of the Statement of Inability to Afford Payment of Court Courts if you are asking the court to waive court costs.

 - You do not need copies of the Civil Case Information Sheet or the Information on Suit Affecting the Family Relationship.

 File (turn-in) your completed Petition and other starting forms with the court.